zaporter/OpenAI-is-not-Open/README.md

-So just add this extension to Firefox today!
+So just add this extension to Firefox today! <a href="https://addons.mozilla.org/en-US/developers/addon/openai-is-not-open">https://addons.mozilla.org/en-US/developers/addon/openai-is-not-open</a>

 ### Firefox only.
 If someone wants to bring this to Chromium, go for it.